MysteryPancake/Houdini-Fun/README.md

 A common technique is cranking up the disturbance.
 Controlling it by speed helps add it where mushrooms are likely to form.

 ## Fluids: Fix density loss
 Don't take this section seriously.
 These are just techniques which seem to work for me.

 Density loss often happens when Surface Tension is enabled.
 Droplets tend to disappear when bunched too close together, so try disabling it before anything else.

 Grid Scale and Particle Radius Scale also affect the density.
-It seems to oversmooth sometimes, leading to particles being smoothed out of existence.

 According to [SideFX](https://www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html), if the Particle Radius Scale divided by the Grid Scale is at least sqrt(3)/2, it will never be underresolved.

 No idea if this affects density, but just in case here's the minimum:
 ```js